-Carbon/its a typical non-metal forming covalent bonds employing all its four valence electrons $(2/s^2)^2$.
-It shows the property of catenation, the ability to form chains or rings, not only with C-C single bonds but also with multiple bonds (C≠C on C≡C).
-The tendency/to catenation decreases as C>>Si>Ge Si > Pb.
+Carbon/is a typical non-metal forming covalent bonds employing all its four valence electrons $(2/s^2)p^2$).
+It shows the property of catenation, the ability to form chains or rings, not only with C-C single bonds but also with multiple bonds ($C \neq C$ or C = C).
+The tendency/to catenation decreases as C>>Si>Ge Sn > Pb.
 Carbon provides one of the best examples of allotropy.
 Three important allotropes of carbon are diamond, graphite and fullerenes.
-The members of the carbon family mainly exhibit + A and +2 oxidation states / compouds in +4 oxidation states are generally opvalent in nature.
+The members of the carbon family mainly exhibit + and +2 oxidation states/compouds in +4 oxidation states are generally opvalent in nature.
 The tendency to show +2 oxidation state increases among heavier elements.
 Lead in +2 state is stable whereas in +4 oxidation state it is a strong oxidising agent.
 Carbon also exhibits negative oxidation states.
 It forms two important oxides: CO and CO2.
 Carlyon monoxide is neutral whereas CO2 is acidic in nature.
 Carbon monoxide having lone pair of electrons on C forms metal carbonyls.
-It is deadly poisonous due to higher stability of its haemoglobin complex as compared to that of exphaemoglobin complex.
+It is dealdly poisonous due to higher stability of its haemoglobin complex as compared to that of oxyhaemoglobin complex.
 Carlon dioxide as such is not toxic.
-However, increased content of CO2 in atmosphere the to combustion of fossil fuels and decomposition of limestone is feared to cause increase in green house effect'.
-This, in turn, raises the temperalure of the atmosphere and causes serious complications.
+However, increased content of CO, in atmosphere flue to combustion of fossil fuels and decomposition of limestone is feared to cause increase in green house effect'.
+This, in turn, raises the temperature of the atmosphere and causes serious complications.
 Silica, silicates and silicones are important class of compounds and find applications in industry and technology.

-- Discuss the pattern of variation in the oxidation states of (i) B to Tl and (ii) C to Pb. - 11.2 How can you explain higher stability of BCl_3 as compared to $TICl_3$? - 11.3 Why does boron triflouride behave as a Lewis acid? - 11.4 Consider the compounds, BCl_3 and CCl_4 .
+- Discuss the pattern of variation in the oxidation states of (i) B to Tl and (ii) C to Pb. - 11.2 How can you explain higher stability of BCl3 as compared to TlCl3? - 11.3 Why does boron triflouride behave as a Lewis acid? - 11.4 Consider the compounds, BCl_3 and CCl_4 .
 How will they behave with water ?
 Justify. - 11.5 Is boric acid a protic acid?
-Explain. - 11.6 Explain what happens when boric acid is heated . - 11.7 Describe the shapes of BF3 and BH4.
-Assign the hybridisation of boron in these species. - 11.8 Write reactions to justify amphoteric nature of aluminium.
+Explain. - 11.6 Explain what happens when boric acid is heated . - Describe the shapes of BF3 and BH4.
+Assign the hybridisation of boron in these species.